KanakV/traffic_simulator/README.md

 - **Dynamic Routing**: Uses a custom `DynamicRouter` (Dijkstra's Algorithm) that calculates the shortest path while actively factoring in real-time traffic congestion on links using a custom BPR (Bureau of Public Roads) function.
 A classic static `DijkstraRouter` is also available.
 - **Node Variants**:
   - `Source`: Generates traffic at a specified rate (Poisson/Random).
-  - `Sink`: Consumes vehicles and records their exact wait times upon reaching their destination.
+  - `Sink`: Consumes vehicles, records their exact wait times, and efficiently frees vehicle memory to maintain performance over long simulations.
   - `Junction`: Represents intersections.
 Supports crossing delays where intersections securely handle one car at a time.
 Contains alternative variants (`MinimalJunction` and `RandomJunction`).
+  - `RoundaboutJunction`: Simulates a roundabout where vehicles merge, travel across a designated angular distance, and exit.
+  - `TrafficSignalJunction`: A smart traffic signal intersection with demand-responsive phases that intelligently gives green lights to roads with active queues.
 - **Network Builder**: Provides an easy-to-use graph API for defining bidirectional or single-direction multi-lane roads, specifying capacities, and automatically interpreting forward/backward traversals.
 - **Detailed Statistics Tracking**: Calculates granular statistics such as Average Wait Time per car, Total Throughput, and average queue backlog per individual road over the course of the simulation.
+Supports exporting data to CSV (`simulation_data.csv`) and rendering a comprehensive plotting dashboard (`simulation_dashboard.png`) after the run.
 - **Live Visualization**: A 2D visualizer that renders nodes, road identifiers, and physical vehicle movement.
+Now features enhanced, smooth animations and the ability to export the entire simulation run as a GIF (`sim.gif`).

 ## Project Structure